 Courses may be drawn from any department or program at Yale College unless otherwise specified.

 Majors will meet with the DUS during course selection at the beginning of every term.

-The major requires two core seminars, one in “Modernities” and one in “Interpretations.”
-Each seminar is taught by a pair of faculty members from complementary disciplines.
-The two broad themes of the seminars remain consistent from year to year, but the material studied and instructors change, allowing each class of students to explore the themes in different ways.
+The major requires two core seminars that model interdisciplinary conversation on questions of “interpretation” and “modernity”.
+Each seminar is taught by a pair of faculty members in the Humanities Program from complementary disciplines.
+The two broad themes remain consistent from year to year, but the content and instructors change.

 Areas of study in the humanities

-Students select four courses to explore a chosen path of specialization in depth.
-Courses may be drawn from any departments or programs in Yale College.
+Students select four additional elective courses to explore a chosen path of specialization in preparation for the senior essay.

 In an effort to spark integrative thinking across a student’s various courses and extra-curricular commitments, students will be required to log entries outlining particularly striking moments in their intellectual lives, whether in courses or outside of them.
 We encourage students to also keep track of questions they would like to pursue in their studies, insights they come across, and projects they envision for themselves in the future, including possible senior essay topics.
 These entries may be used as the basis for your periodic discussions with your academic advisors about course-selection and related matters.

 A minimum of one journal entry each semester is due to DUS Paul Grimstad by email (please CC firstname.lastname@example.org).
 At the completion of their studies, students will receive a hardcopy of their journal, which we hope will be a significant memento of intellectual life in college.